timrolsh/Software-Engineering-BCA/Tri 2/Testing General Notes.md

 ## Equivalence Class Partitioning

 * Ranges: if you're testing password for example, you want to split into parts where its less than the required length, within the required length, and more than the required length
-* Enumerables: you only have to test bus one type of enum if you have it, you don't have to test them all
+* Enumerable: you only have to test bus one type of enum if you have it, you don't have to test them all
-* Domain Charactestistics
+* Domain Characteristics
+* Each equivalence class is a group of inputs and outputs that you would expect to behave similarly

+## Boundary Value Analysis

+* Type of testing where the goal is to find the edge cases and make sure you still have the expected behavior then
+* For example for a password 6-20 characters in length, you boundary values to test would be 5, 6, 7, 19, 20, 21
+* For linked list:
+  * Test for size 0 list, null list, size 1 list, size 2 list, etc for boundary values
+* For trees:
+  * Null tree, size 2 tree left element child only, size 2 tree right element child only, etc. for boundary values

+## Handling Dependencies

+* usually classes aren't independent and rely on other classes
+* you use **test doubles** to make tests with dependencies
+* Test Doubles have mocks and stubs under them
+* Stubs are for modeling inputs to the system
+* Mocks are for modeling outputs from the system
+* Dummies are classes that have no behavior and are just used for testing

+## Practice Exercise: Equivalence Calculator

+### Equivalence Class Patterns/Tests

+* Operations on two positive integers
+* Operations on two negative integers
+* Operations on one positive integer, one negative integer
+* Operations on zero and zero
+  * make sure this fails for $\frac{0}{0}$
+* Operations on zero and any integer

+### Boundary Value Testing

+* Division by 0, make sure that it throws an exception Positive integer adding
+* Adding